EDUCBA Logo

 Example #4

-Customizing the presentation of the lines after creation of the plot.
+Customizing the presentation of the lines after the creation of the plot.

-Matlab extends its feature in 2D line plot to customize the plot presentation through the execution even after the plot is generated.
-The generated plot gets assigned to a chart line object and its display gets customized by altering the attributes from the storing chart line object.
+Matlab extends its feature in 2D line plots to customize the plot presentation through the execution even after the plot is generated.
+The generated plot gets assigned to a chart line object, and its display gets customized by altering the attributes from the storing chart line object.

-The below code is written to generate two linear curves and edit the display of the graphs by altering the attributes of the chart line object.
+The code below generates two linear curves and edits the display of the graphs by altering the attributes of the chart line object.

 Phase 1: Creation of the plots.